-- (1) The inputs of the optimisation algorithm are: - (a) CMOL in accordance with Article 9 of this RRIF; - (b) Cross-zonal capacity calculated in accordance with Article 37 of the EB Regulation. - (2) The objective functions of the optimisation algorithm are: - (a) Firstly, maximise the social welfare; - (b) Secondly, minimise the amount of RR exchange between bidding zones; - (c) Finally, maximise the total amount of RR activation in the event of multiple optimal solutions.
+- (1) The inputs of the optimisation algorithm are: - (a) CMOL in accordance with Article 9 of this RRIF; - (b) Cross-zonal capacity calculated in accordance with Article 37 of the EBGL. - (2) The objective functions of the optimisation algorithm are: - (a) Firstly, maximize the social welfare; - (b) Secondly, minimize the amount of RR exchange between bidding zones; - (c) Finally, maximize the total amount of RR activation in the event of multiple optimal solutions.

-The optimisation algorithm ensures that the given RR TSO's inelastic balancing energy need is satisfied if it can be satisfied by the Bids submitted by given RR TSO.
+The optimization algorithm ensures that the given RR TSO's inelastic balancing energy need is satisfied if it can be satisfied by the Bids submitted by given RR TSO.

-- (3) The constraints of the optimisation algorithm are at least the following: - (a) The sum of all resulting net position commercial schedules across all bidding zones must be zero; - (b) The cross-zonal RR exchange must not exceed the cross-zonal capacity calculated in accordance with Article 37 of the EB Regulation; - (c) The cross-zonal RR exchange must not exceed the limits requested by affected TSOs in accordance with Article 150 of the SO Regulation; - (d) The RR exchange of each bidding zone must not exceed the limits requested by affected TSOs in accordance with Article 150 of the SO Regulation; - (e) The losses in the HVDC lines must be considered in the optimisation; - (f) Controllability of interconnections when applicable will also be considered. - (4) The results of the optimisation algorithm are: - (a) The accepted Bids; - (b) The satisfied RR balancing energy needs; - (c) The used cross-zonal capacity; - (d) The net position resulting from the RR-Platform; - (e) The cross-zonal marginal prices. - (5) For the go-live of the RR-Platform the AOF will allow the counter activations.
-No later than twenty-four months after the go-live of the RR-platform, the AOF will minimise the counter activations which at least may not serve the balancing purpose.
-All the RR TSOs may request an amendment from this requirement to all RR NRAs as allowed by Article 6(3) of the EB Regulation.
-This request shall be duly justified and supported by an analysis performed by the RR TSOs. - (6) In the event that the optimisation algorithm will not provide results, a fall-back procedure will be applied as required by Article 28 of the EB Regulation.
+- (3) The constraints of the optimisation algorithm are at least the following: - (a) The sum of all resulting net position commercial schedules across all bidding zones must be zero; - (b) The cross-zonal RR exchange must not exceed the cross-zonal capacity calculated in accordance with Article 37 of the EBGL; - (c) The cross-zonal RR exchange must not exceed the limits requested by affected TSOs in accordance with Article 150 of the SOGL;

+- (d) The RR exchange of each bidding zone must not exceed the limits requested by affected TSOs in accordance with Article 150 of the SOGL; - (e) The losses in the HVDC lines must be considered in the optimisation; - (f) Controllability of interconnections when applicable will also be considered. - (4) The results of the optimisation algorithm are: - (a) The accepted Bids; - (b) The satisfied RR balancing energy needs; - (c) The used cross-zonal capacity; - (d) The net position resulting from the RR-Platform; - (e) The cross-zonal marginal prices. - (5) The AOF of the RR-Platform will allow the counter activations.
+RR TSOs shall monitor, evaluate and report the impact of counter-activations on balancing energy prices and on the efficient functioning of the RR Platform, according to Article 15.
+In the event that inefficiencies are identified in the monitoring process, either RR TSOs or RR NRAs may request an amendment to this provision as allowed by Article 6(3) of the EBGL. - (6) In the event that the optimisation algorithm will not provide results, a fall-back procedure will be applied as required by Article 28 of the EBGL.
 In the event that the optimisation algorithm does not converge, the algorithm will run considering the previously submitted Bids and TSO balancing energy needs, requirements and other constraints, with cross-zonal capacity between all bidding zones equal to 0.
-Furthermore, each RR TSO shall ensure that national fall-back solutions are in place and can decide to use the national fall-back solution or the solution provided by RR-Platform fall-back procedure. - (7) In case the RR-Platform will not receive any needs, the optimisation algorithm will not be executed.
+Furthermore, each RR TSO shall ensure that national fall-back solutions are in place and can decide to use the national fall-back solution or the solution provided by RR-Platform fall-back procedure. - (7) In case the RR platform will not receive any needs, the optimization algorithm will not be executed.